 All the worlds exist in parallel.The Goomba-stand-ins are pan-dimensional beings that exist in every "shadow plane" at once, with different abilities in each (for example, their X-4 projections have a Weeping Angel-like "turn immobile when observed" ability).
 Eversion points are gates/cracks between adjacent parallel worlds.
 The flower guy, for most of the game, can only exist in one plane at once — and in the bad ending, he gets stuck in the wrong one and dies.
 In the good ending, he becomes a pan-dimensional being himself, and every projection of him joins the corresponding projection of the princess.

-The princess its testing the flower guy to see its he is worthy of joining The Dark Side.If you have been read The Brazen Locked Room/Gimmicks Three from Issac Asimov.
-Its like that but with a harder test and the hero not trying to escape.
-Basically, the Flower Guy sells his soul to hell and he must go trough 8 levels and 8 parallel dimensions collecting gems and reaching "The princces".
-In the bad ending, he fails and goes to hell, In the good ending, he joins to the demons and a new body its given.
+The princess is testing the flower guy to see if he is worthy of joining The Dark Side.If you have read The Brazen Locked Room/Gimmicks Three by Issac Asimov, this is easier to understand; it's like that, but with a harder test and the hero not trying to escape.
+Basically, the Flower Guy sells his soul to hell and he must go through 8 levels and 8 parallel dimensions, collecting gems and reaching "The princess".
+In the bad ending, he fails and goes to hell; in the good ending, he joins to the demons and a new body is given.

-The flower guy is Ash from Evil dead 2 and Nehema is the deadite form of his girlfriend.Think about it, Ash's girlfriend has been possessed/killed so he's going to finish that bitch off, the gems/skulls are really just pages from the Necronomicon (he needs them to make the unknown evil manifest itself and to send it back to its own dimension), the goomba-like enemies are deadites pretending to be the people they possessed to trick Ash to get the jump on him (on -4 they're playing dead), the hands and spiked plants are the evil trees/plants, the clouds are the fog/smoke that manifests the evil. the "bad ending" is because he doesn't have all of the pages so the spell doesn't work and he just dies, but when he has all of the pages he sends the evil back, but gets pulled into the portal too, but when he reaches the "good end" he forgot to say the words before he picked the Necronomicon up and is possessed himself.
+The flower guy is Ash from Evil Dead 2 and Nehema is the Deadite form of his girlfriend.Think about it; Ash's girlfriend has been possessed/killed, so he's going to finish that bitch off.
+The gems/skulls are really just pages from the Necronomicon (he needs them to make the unknown evil manifest itself and to send it back to its own dimension).
+The goomba-like enemies are deadites pretending to be the people they possessed to trick Ash to get the jump on him (on -4 they're playing dead).
+The hands and spiked plants are the evil trees/plants, and the clouds are the fog/smoke that manifests the evil.
+The "bad ending" occurs if he doesn't have all of the pages; the spell doesn't work and he just dies.
+If he obtains all of the pages, he sends the evil back, but gets pulled into the portal too (ending up in World 8), and when he reaches the "good end", he forgot to say the words before he picked the Necronomicon up and is possessed himself.